aldonunez/FinFan/README.md

 ### How do I get set up? ###

-The subprojects build with Visual Studio 2010 and depend on the Allegro library (5.2) that you can get with Nuget.
+The subprojects build with Visual Studio 2010 and depend on the Allegro library (5.2) that is automatically downloaded using Nuget.
 You’ll also need a copy of the original ROM and NSF for each game.

-After you check out the project, you’ll have to define two variables/macros in you personal project settings: ALLEGRO_INC_ROOT and ALLEGRO_LIB_ROOT.

 The remake is divided in two parts: the remade game in the Game folder, and the extractor in the Tools folder.
 The extractor pulls resources like graphics and data tables out of the original ROM and puts them into a format suitable for the remade game.
 Build and run the extractor before building and running the remade game.